Critical Language Scholarship Program | Impact

 Impact on Careers

-A fundamental goal of the CLS Program is to prepare American students for the 21st century’s globalized workforce.
-The majority of CLS Program alumni in the workforce report that the language skills they gained through the CLS Program had made them a more competitive candidate for their jobs.
-They also credit the intercultural communication skills they gained on the program.
+CLS alumni apply their critical language skills in fields that support American competitiveness, including business, medicine, trade, diplomacy, and government.
+The majority of CLS alumni in the workforce report that the language skills gained through the CLS Program made them a more competitive candidate for their jobs.
+According to participants surveyed:

 Building Important Language Skills Quickly